alicank/Translation-Augmented-LibriSpeech-Corpus/README.md

 Database
 ========

-Corpus is provided with diffrent tables containing useful information provided with the corpus.
-Database structure is organized as follows:
+Corpus is provided with different tables containing useful information.
+The database structure is organized as follows:

 ### Database Structure